In this fun tutorial we’re going learn how to setup a

 Syslog is short for System Logging Protocol.
 This protocol is used by computer systems to send local event logs to a central logging server.
 In large enterprises there can be multiple syslog servers that all aggregate to a central servers.
 Syslog is very common in network devices like routers, firewalls, and switches.
 But most servers also support a syslog mechanism.

-Setting up a Raspberry Pi Syslog Server
+Raspberry Pi Syslog Server

 There are many types of Syslog servers available.
 They include incredibly complex and paid systems such as LogLogic and Splunk.
 To just as complex free syslog systems like Graylog and Logstash.
 But we want simple in this project!
 So we’re going to use the simple and free rsyslog software.